Landscape Design and Architecture projects by Southview Design a landscaping design and construction company in Minneapolis St. Paul MN

 Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

-While you might be tempted to give your lawn, plants, and trees extra water and fertilizer during a drought, these practices can actually do more harm than good.
-If there is a drought, keep these tips in mind:
+While you might be tempted to give your lawn, plants, and trees extra water and fertilizer during a drought, these practices can do more harm than good.
+When there is a drought, keep these tips in mind: